karimkkanji/kanji-karanja.github.io/index.md

 Completed a training course on MIT mobile application Development and Windows phone app Development in January-June 2016.
 Currently persuing a Bachelors Degree of Science in Information Technology at Maseno University.

+## Skills
+Proficient in java, JavaScript and PHP languages.

+Proficient in the following frameworks: React.js, bootstrap and Laravel

 ## Passions:
-Coding in Java, C++, PHP, Ruby, Batch

 Designing websites and apps

 Bike Riding and Hiking

 Swimming

-## Other skills:
-I have undergone training in Driving and also possess a driver's Licence

 ## Employment Status
-**Currently working** as the managing Director of [Cryosoft Corporation](http://www.cryosoft.co.ke)
+**Currently working** as a freelancer and consulting at [bettingtipske.co.ke](https://bettingtipske.co.ke)